extenda/actions/pact-broker/README.md

           uuid: a-uuid-that-you-generate
 ```

 This exemplifies the webhook action.
-Note the 'types' that maps to the name that we used above.
+Note the `types` value that maps to the `repository-dispatch-id` value
+that we used in the webhook creation above.

+##### verify-pacts.yaml
 ```yaml
 name: Verify pacts
 on: